binpash/pash/docs/tooling/packaging.md

   deploy.sh IMAGE VERSION FORMAT
 ```

-`deploy.sh` runs `build.sh VERSION FORMAT`, then installs PaSh in a
+Performs a test deployment of PaSh, as follows:

+1. Run `build.sh VERSION FORMAT`
-Docker container based on a `IMAGE` from DockerHub.
+2. Start Docker container based on `docker pull IMAGE`
+3. Install the package from Step 1 in the container from Step 2.
+4. Run the newly-installed `pa.sh` against a bundled `evaluation/intro/hello-world.sh` example.

-In this example, `deploy.sh` installs a `pacman`/`.tar.gz` package
+Here, `deploy.sh` installs a `pacman`/`.tar.gz` package deploys in
-deploys in Arch, a `.deb` package for Debian and Ubuntu, and an RPM
+Arch, a `.deb` package for Debian and Ubuntu, and an RPM package for
-package for Fedora.
+Fedora.

 ```
 $ version=0.0.1